A budget rowing machine can be the perfect addition to your home gym without breaking the bank.

 A few reviewers mentioned that they were having a hard time getting in touch with YOSUDA’s customer service to report an issue or receive replacement parts.
 Amazon’s customer support offers an extra layer of consumer protection and assistance in case the rowing machine arrives defective, damaged, or missing components.
 Plus, they offer free shipping on qualified orders!

-However, as you’ve seen by the review above, it’s not the “perfect” machine.
+However, as you’ve seen in the review above, it’s not the “perfect” machine.
 It does have a few flaws, so it may be worth considering other options, too.

 The bestselling budget magnetic rowers are typically sold by Sunny Health & Fitness so I would recommend looking at the SF-RW5515 Magnetic Rower.
 You can also visit my comparison page and sort by rating.